 Sudden infant death syndrome (SIDS) is the abrupt and unexplained death of an infant less than 1 year old.
 Although the etiology of SIDS remains unclear, evidence suggests that it is caused by a combination of environmental triggers and cardiorespiratory impairment, which then leads to prolonged hypoxia.
-Most SIDS cases occur in the first 6 months of life.
-Parents should receive information on how to prevent SIDS during prenatal care and in pediatric check-ups after birth: Recommendations include placing the infant on his/her back to sleep, ensuring a safe sleep environment, and avoiding overheating and second-hand smoke.
-SIDS is a diagnosis of exclusion; an autopsy is therefore important to rule out differential diagnoses (e.g., congenital cardiac anomalies or ).
+Most cases of SIDS occur in the first 6 months of life.
+Parents should receive information on how to prevent SIDS during prenatal care and in pediatric check-ups after birth.
+Recommendations include placing the infant on their back to sleep, ensuring a safe sleep environment (e.g., appropriate sleeping surface and sleepwear, room-sharing with a caretaker, avoiding accessories like pillows and toys) avoiding overheating, and avoiding second-hand smoke.
+SIDS is a diagnosis of exclusion, and autopsy is required to rule out other causes of death (e.g., congenital cardiac anomalies or ).

 The etiology of SIDS remains unclear.
 Evidence suggests that it is caused by a combination of both extrinsic and intrinsic factors, which ultimately lead to acute or chronic hypoxia.
 Over 90% of cases of SIDS occur during sleep.

 - Exposure to nicotine during pregnancy and after birth (including 2nd-hand smoking)

 - Young maternal age (especially < 20 years)

 - Unsafe sleeping environment or CO2 rebreathing, e.g., a shared blanket, stuffed animals in the crib, soft bedding